ruo-xi/note/Source/Linux/source/sche/interrupt/int.md

     * **traps**

       a type of exception that is reported **after** the execution of the instruction in which the exception was detected.
-The saved EIP is the address of the instruction **after** the instuction that caused the trap
+The saved EIP is the address of the instruction **after** the instruction that caused the trap

     * **aborts**